craigfrancis/framework/framework/0.1/doc/helpers/record.md

 	?>

-Then assuming the 'log_table' exists, using a structure such as:
+Then create the 'log_table', such as:

 	CREATE TABLE prefix_log (
 			item_id int(11) NOT NULL,